Welcome to Yucatán Peninsula

 Culture & Fun

-In case you need a little something more than pretty beaches, ancient ruins and outdoor adventures, you'll be glad to know that culture and fun-filled activities abound in the Yucatán.
-On any given day you may come across soulful dance performances, free concerts, interesting museums or art exhibits, and even more so in Mérida, the peninsula's cultural capital.
-For all-out fun, the Yucatán is one big splash fest after another with thousands of underground natural pools, theme parks with subterranean rivers, and all kinds of thrilling boat tours.
+For those who need more than just pretty beaches and ancient ruins, you'll be glad to know that cultural and recreational activities are plentiful in the Yucatán.
+On any given day you may come across soulful dance performances, free concerts, interesting museums and art shows – especially in Mérida, the peninsula's colonial cultural capital.
+For some fun in the sun, the Yucatán is one big splash fest after another, with thousands of underground natural pools (cenotes), parks with subterranean rivers and all kinds of thrilling boat tours.